Modern Malaysian highway at sunset

 Which apps should I use to navigate?

-Should I tip valet parkers?
+Should you tip valet parking attendants?

 Can I drive to Singapore or Thailand?